$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians

-Further on, we look at the class ${ \mathscr T}_{i_1,...,i_{n-1}}$ and compute the intersection with $\mathscr U_{j_0,j_1,...,j_{2n-2}}$, for a partition $(j_0,j_1,...,j_{2n-2}) \in E_{2n-1,(n-1)(N-1)}$.
-Following the formula from relation \eqref{eq:1} for the intersection pairing, this is encoded by the intersection points in the configuration space between $\mathscr U_{j_0,j_1,...,j_{2n-2}}$ and $G_n^N$.
-In order to have an intersection point, we should choose on each figure eight $(N-1)$ points at the intersection with the red segments.
-Since we have in total $j_0+...+j_{2n-2}=(n-1)(N-1)$ such segments and the segments which end in the puncture labeled by $0$ do not intersect the figure eights, it means that $j_0=0$.
-Further on, the previous remark tells us that in order to have at least one intersection point, we should have that :
+\begin{proof} Following formula \eqref{eq:1}, the intersection pairing is encoded by the intersection points between the geometric supports associated to ${\mathscr F}^{I'}_{i_1,...,i_{n-1}}$ and ${\mathscr L}^{I'}_{i_1,...,i_{n-1}}$.
+In order to have such an intersection point in the configuration space, we should choose on each figure eight $(N-1)$ points at the intersection with the red segments.
+We notice that there are no red segments or figure eights which end or go around the puncture labeled by $0$.
+This means that an intersection point between these geometric supports in the configuration space is given by the following description.
+For each $k\in \{1,..,n-1\}$, we should choose a natural number $j_k \in \N$ together with a collection of points as below: \begin{enumerate} \item[$\bullet$]$j_k$ points at the intersection between the red segments which end in the $k^{th}$ puncture and $J_k$. \item[$\bullet$]$N-1-j_k$ points at the intersection between the red segments which end in the $(2n-1-k)^{th}$ puncture and $J_k$. \end{enumerate} Since we have exactly $i_k$ red segments which end in the $k^{th}$ puncture and $N-1-{i_k}$ red segments which end at the $(2n-1-k)^{th}$ puncture, it follows that: